From Pharaohs to Future Cities: Why Real Estate Is Still Egypt’s Greatest Story

 Egypt is one of the only places where buyers can purchase property with:

 People upgrade, relocate, invest, downsize, and swap units constantly.
-And because the demand is strong, the resale market never sleeps.
+Because demand is strong, the resale market never sleeps.

 Just like ancient cities grew along the Nile, modern cities grow around: